Thermodynamics of oscillating neutrinos

 Neutrino transport theory is today in need of another wave of progress.
-The urgency comes especially from core-collapse supernovae and neutron-star mergers.
+The urgency comes especially from core-collapse supernovae and neutron star mergers \cite{johns2025neutrino}.
 Even though these sites are two of the marquee targets of multimessenger astronomy, and two of the most carefully modeled systems in computational astrophysics, neutrino oscillations are yet to be reliably incorporated into the relevant simulations and predictions \cite{janka2016, shibata2019, mezzacappa2020, muller2020, burrows2021, baiotti2017, radice2020, metzger2020}.
 In recent years, evidence has piled up that the current situation is unacceptable.
 The best estimates of flavor mixing's effects---on explosion dynamics, nucleosynthesis, kilonova light curves, and emitted neutrino signals---point to them being substantial \cite{mirizzi2016, wu2017b, george2020, xiong2020, li2021, nagakura2021c, just2022, fernandez2022, johns2023, xiong2022b, xiong2023, nagakura2023, ehring2023b, ehring2023}.

-Efforts to solve the oscillation problem in compact stellar systems have been based on kinetic theory \cite{notzold1988, pantaleone1992, sigl1993, raffelt1993, raffelt1993b, loreti1994, yamada2000, friedland2003, strack2005, cardall2008, duan2010, volpe2013, vlasenko2014, kartavtsev2015, stirner2018, nagakura2022b, johns2023b}.
+Efforts to solve the oscillation problem in compact stellar environments have been based on kinetic theory \cite{notzold1988, pantaleone1992, sigl1993, raffelt1993, raffelt1993b, loreti1994, yamada2000, friedland2003, strack2005, cardall2008, duan2010, volpe2013, vlasenko2014, kartavtsev2015, stirner2018, nagakura2022b, johns2023b}.
 The challenge is that the equations are nonlinear, multiscale, and far beyond the reach of direct numerical simulation.
-This sounds dire, but a simplified analogy gives us hope.
+This sounds dire, but an analogy gives us hope.
 Climate simulations would likewise be out of reach if they were based on the Boltzmann equation for air and water molecules.
 And yet, because of hydrodynamics, sophisticated modeling is possible.

 For neutrino atmospheres, hydrodynamics is too coarse.
 Oscillations occur where neutrinos are at most weakly collisional.
 The appropriate theory, which we aim to develop, is intermediate between kinetics and hydrodynamics (Fig.~\ref{fig:cging}).
 We call it \textit{miscidynamics}, borrowing the Latin root shared with words like \textit{mixing} and \textit{miscible}, because it describes transport under the condition that mixing is in local equilibrium.
 Kinetics coarse-grains over the microscopic dynamics at the de Broglie scale but stops short of oscillations.
 This level of detail is unnecessary and intractable.
 In miscidynamics, the granularity is set by the same macroscopic scales that determine the numerical resolution in simulations.